supaflyENJOY/DynamicsDocs/docs/Patients/Overview.md

 ## Create a Patient Contact

 There are 2 Contact Main Forms.
-The 'Contact Type' fied in the header sets the form as either Patient, Practitioner, or Related Person.
+The 'Contact Type' field in the header sets the form as either Patient, Practitioner, or Related Person.

 The Contact Main Form for a Patient is divided into multiple tabs for an organized view of the complete patient record.